Pliability and Approximating Max-CSPs: Introduction

 We call a class of structures $\A$ $\tw$-pliable if it is uniformly close to structures of bounded treewidth.
 More formally, for any $\eps>0$ there is a $k=k(\eps)$ such that every structure in $\A$ has an $\eps$-close structure with treewidth at most $k$.
 Here we consider two structures $\structA $ and $\structB$ to be $\eps$-close if $\opt{\structA,\structC}$ is $\eps$-close to $\opt{\structB,\structC}$ for all $\structC$ (details in Section~\ref{sec:Dist}; this notion of distance, which we also characterise combinatorially, may be of independent interest).
 While the structure of bounded treewidth is not known and cannot be efficiently computed, we show that the Sherali-Adams LP relaxation gives a PTAS for $\HOM(\A,-)$.

 \begin{theorem} If $\A$ is a $\tw$-pliable class of structures of bounded arity, then $\HOM(\A,-)$ admits a PTAS. \end{theorem}

-We emphasise the generality of Theorem~\ref{thm:main1}.
-Firstly, the computational problem (\HOM) captures many fundamental problems.
+We emphasise the generality of Theorem~\ref{thm:main1}.\footnote{However, the generality comes at a cost, as detailed in Section~\ref{subsec:robust}: while an approximate optimum can be found, an approximate solution cannot be constructed unless P=NP.} Firstly, the computational problem (\HOM) captures many fundamental problems, including graph homomorphisms~\cite{Hell:graphs}, Max-Cut, Max-DiCut, Max-SAT, \CSPs, and query related problems coming from database theory~\cite{Grohe07:jacm}.
 Secondly, the notion of pliability captures many previously discovered cases of structures that admit a PTAS.
 In particular, we now discuss how Theorem~\ref{thm:main1} extends the applicability of the two main approaches for obtaining PTASes.